|

 The Era of Debbie's Dance Magic: 1985 to the Present

 Debbie became owner of our studios in 1985.
-Her mission was, and still is, to bring the families of Greater Des Moines a new standard of dance excellence.
+Her mission was, and still is, to bring the families of Greater Des Moines a new standard of dance excellence, based on an all-American approach with clean-cut music, dances, and costumes.

 As technology and dance styles have changed, we have added to our curriculum and to our performances, but not at the expense of what is in the best interest of our families.

-Twenty-five years later, a quality, appropriate, and happy dance experience is still Debbie's vision.
+Thirty years later, a quality, appropriate, and happy dance experience is still Debbie's vision.
+We bring our families lessons and performances ranging from "the basics" for our littlest dancers to cutting-edge and Broadway pizzazz for our oldest performers.

 One of the first things on Debbie's agenda was to remodel our Windsor Studios, utilizing her former home as a main office.